Nakiami/mellivora/tests/README.md

 Testing
 =========

 Mellivora is tested using [Codeception](http://codeception.com/).
-Builds on [TravisCI](https://travis-ci.org/Nakiami/mellivora) is used to verify before merging.
+Builds on [TravisCI](https://travis-ci.org/Nakiami/mellivora) are used to verify before merging.

 ### Requirements